Spirulina (dietary supplement): Research

 According to the U.S. National Institutes of Health, scientific evidence is insufficient to recommend spirulina supplementation for any human condition, and more research is needed to clarify whether consumption yields any benefits.
 Administration of spirulina has been investigated as a way to control glucose in people with diabetes, but the European Food Safety Authority rejected those claims in 2013.
 Spirulina has been studied as a potential nutritional supplement for adults and children affected by HIV, but there was no conclusive effect on risk of death, body weight, or immune response.

+Spirulina was investigated to address food security and malnutrition, and as dietary support in long-term space flight or Mars missions.

 Risks

 Spirulina may have adverse interactions when taken with prescription drugs, particularly those affecting the immune system and blood clotting.

 Safety and toxicology

-Spirulina is a cyanobacterium, others of which produce toxins such as microcystins.
+A number of cyanobacteria, of which spirulina is one, produce toxins such as microcystins.
 Some spirulina supplements have been found to be contaminated with microcystins, albeit at levels below the limit set by the Oregon Health Department.
 Microcystins can cause gastrointestinal upset, such as diarrhea, flatulence, headache, muscle pain, facial flushing, and sweating.
-If used chronically, liver damage may occur.
+Chronic exposure may lead to liver damage.
 The effects of chronic exposure to even low levels of microcystins are a concern due to the risk of toxicity to several organ systems.

 These toxic compounds are not produced by spirulina itself, but can occur if spirulina batches are contaminated with other, toxin-producing, blue-green algae.
 Because the U.S. considers spirulina a dietary supplement, its government does not regulate its production and enforces no safety standards for its production or purity.
 The U.S. National Institutes of Health describes spirulina supplements as "possibly safe", provided they are free of microcystin contamination, but "likely unsafe" (especially for children) if contaminated.
 Given the lack of regulatory standards in the U.S., some public-health researchers have raised the concern that consumers cannot be certain that spirulina and other blue-green algae supplements are free of contamination.
-In 1999, Health Canada found that one sample of spirulina was microcystin-free. ("...0/10 samples of Spirulina contained microcystins.")
+In 2016, a review by Health Canada of available literature found that spirulina products contained varying levels of microcystins.
+Health Canada restricts microcystin-LR levels in products containing cyanobacteria to 0.02 μg per kilogram of body weight per day in finished products, or a maximum of 1 part per million in raw materials.

 Heavy-metal contamination of spirulina supplements has also raised concern.
 The Chinese State Food and Drug Administration reported that lead, mercury, and arsenic contamination was widespread in spirulina supplements marketed in China.
 One study reported the presence of lead up to 5.1 ppm in a sample from a commercial supplement.
 Spirulina doses of 10 to 19 grams per day over several months have been used safely.